Ninety One Global Sustainable Equity Fund

 This fund is helping to ‘shift the dial from brown to green’ by…

-The fund invests in companies with sustainable drivers that are helping to build a better world.
+… investing in companies with sustainable drivers that are helping to build a better world.
 Our investment philosophy is focused on pricing positive and negative externalities better than the market, meaning the fund invests in businesses that can deliver sustainable structural growth by providing solutions to sustainability challenges, and can effectively manage sustainability risks.
 Central to this is carbon reduction in line with the Paris Agreement; all companies we own must have verified science-based targets by 2030 and a large proportion of the portfolio is invested in companies providing decarbonization solutions across renewable energy, electrification and resource efficiency pathways.

 SDR Labelling: